How to Use the ‘Rule of Three’ to Jazz Up Your Writing (2024)

 Dividing content (or speeches) into three components helps the brain organize, comprehend, and remember ideas easier, faster, and longer.

-Want to emphasize a key idea?
+Want to emphasize the main idea?

-Divide it into 3 bullet points.
+Divide it into 3 main points.

 Want to surprise an audience?